Kevin G. Mierzwa

 Prior to working at Harness Dickey, Kevin worked his way up at the Ford Motor Company from engineer, to patent agent, to patent attorney.
-Over the last two decades, Kevin’s practice has expanded beyond the automotive industry and into the electronic, computer and mechanical areas, a sampling of which includes electronic media, reverse osmosis, optics, and lighting, sporting goods and medical devices.
-Kevin has also developed extensive experience in the aerospace and satellite industries, from constellations and deployment patents to control electronics and satellite system patents.
+Over the last two decades, Kevin’s practice has expanded beyond the automotive industry and into the electronic, computer, and mechanical areas, a sampling of which includes electronic media, computer interfaces for electronic media including virtual reality and touch screen applications, reverse osmosis, optics, lighting, sporting goods, and medical devices.
+Kevin also has extensive experience in the aerospace and satellite industries, from constellations and deployment patents to control electronics and satellite system patents.
 His broad IP practice ranges from client counseling, to patent and trademark prosecution, to competitive analysis, to licensing and other IP related agreements.

 Recipient of the Patent Buddy’s Top 2% Patent Prosecution award, Kevin has counseled high-profile and technically savvy companies to develop and maintain strong IP positions.
 Kevin also advises start-up companies on reaching the next levels of financing and investment through the creation of strong IP portfolios.
 Kevin is highly adept in managing his client’s global legal needs by leveraging Harness Dickey’s extensive network of proven international partners worldwide.

 Ip collaborative brainstorming sessions

 Carefully managing and protecting intellectual property resources should be an important goal from start-ups to Fortune 500 companies.
 Typical brainstorming is used in a product development scenario, but oftentimes development engineers and management do not fully explore less obvious ways to increase the value of the new product and intellectual capital.